About Bentonville

 The Bentonville Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Fayette County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Bentonville, Indiana residents are available through the local police department and authorized providers in Fayette County.
+Fingerprinting services for Bentonville, Indiana residents are available through local police (where present) and authorized providers in Fayette County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Fayette County Sheriff's Office for scheduling and fees.

 To register to vote in Bentonville, Indiana, residents can register online through the Indiana Secretary of State's website, by mail, or in person at the Fayette County elections office.
 Indiana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Indiana Secretary of State's voter lookup tool.
 For local municipal elections in Bentonville, contact the Fayette County Clerk's office for schedules and ballot information.

 Property records for Bentonville, Indiana are maintained by the Fayette County Assessor's Office and the Fayette County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Fayette County, including parcels in Bentonville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Fayette County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Indiana counties provide online property record searches through their county websites.
-For in-person requests, visit the Fayette County offices at the county courthouse.
 The Fayette County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bentonville, Indiana residents are available through both county and state offices.
 The Indiana State Department of Health, Vital Records, located in Indianapolis, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Indiana.
 Orders can be placed online, by mail, or in person.
 Locally, the Fayette County Clerk's office issues marriage licenses and maintains marriage records for Fayette County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.